 Here are some of the other options that can help you refinance your mortgage.

 Adding a home equity line of credit can be your best bet if you want to access the equity in your property at your own terms.
 You will be responsible for making only one monthly payment to take care of the outstanding balance.
-Your existing lender can help you with getting a home equity line of credit.
+Your existing lender can help you get a home equity line of credit.

-Mortgage refinancing can be used for home renovations, blending first and second mortgage, as well as debt consolidation.
+Mortgage refinancing can be used for home renovations, blending a first and second mortgage, as well as debt consolidation.
 If you’re still not sure whether mortgage refinancing is the right option for you, ask yourself the following questions.

 - Are you making minimum payments every month?

 - Do you find it difficult to handle multiple payments each month?

 - Are you charged higher interest rates than existing market rates?

 - Do you wish you had extra money to make other lucrative investments like purchasing stocks and bonds?

 - Are you not satisfied with your existing mortgage plan?

 If you answered yes, get in touch with your mortgage broker who can help you choose the best mortgage refinancing strategy.
 Remember, like any other financial decision, you need to do your research before selecting a new mortgage plan.
 All your questions will be answered quickly when you work with a mortgage broker.
 What’s better is that a mortgage broker can help you get through the process of refinancing quickly and efficiently, and more importantly, can help you find the lowest interest rate around.